Viasat/halite/doc/halite/tutorial/halite_notebook.md

 false
 ```

 A more complicated example of applying a notebook.
 This one includes an ephemeral new spec as well as a references to a new spec.
+Note that the effect to run the tests includes the results of resolving all of the floating references in the notebook.

 ```clojure
 (refine-to